 (g) The Government should consider amending TASA, or promulgating a further regulation, to make ‘unqualified legal practice’ another of the considerations for registering tax agents (for instance, by amending s20-45 of TASA, which already lists things, that might have happened in the last 5 years, including: committing a serious taxation offence, promoting a tax exploitation scheme, becoming bankrupt, or being sentenced to a term of imprisonment).

 (j) The Review might get competent legal advice about the Constitutionality of TASA, so far as it purports to allow non-lawyers to give legal advice, that would otherwise be in breach of State and Territory laws, prohibiting unqualified legal practice.
-My conclusion (under para 8.8 of my Paper) is thattax advice is only protected from being unqualified legal advice, to the extent that TASA is constitutionally valid, when it purports to authorise non-lawyers to give this form of legal advice.
-I have not researched this myself, but the Commonwealth has no Constitutional right to regulate lawyers, and its right to pass laws, with regard to Tax Agents, comes from its power to pass laws which are ‘incidental’ to its right to pass laws, with regard to taxes it raises, for its own use.
+My conclusion (under para 8.8 of my Paper) is that tax advice is only protected from being unqualified legal advice, to the extent that TASA is constitutionally valid, when it purports to authorise non-lawyers to give this form of legal advice.
+The Commonwealth has no Constitutional right to regulate lawyers, and its right to pass laws, with regard to Tax Agents, comes from its power to pass laws, which are ‘incidental’ to its right to pass laws, with regard to taxes it raises, for its own use.
 It is not clear to me, that the ‘incidental power’ extends to interfering with State or Territory laws that regulate lawyers.

 9. I make this submission on my own behalf, as both a relevantly qualified lawyer and also as a registered tax agent.